jnutt367/jnutt367/README.md

 ## Hi there I'm Jason Nutt 👋  Husband, Father 👨‍👨‍👦‍👦, Doggy Dad 🐕 🐶(We have two) 📫 Javascript 👊, React Developer 💻
 ## MongoDB Student/Developer 👨‍🎓
 ## Job Seeker /
 ### Have done lots of freelance work & building many ongoing projects for people.
 I think I have something to offer.
 Until then maybe I can become a successful freelancer.
 God only knows?
 Been studying and struggling for 3 years now.
 Took a full time job as a patient service rep at Change health care in the meantime over a year ago now.
 My few days now with Covid-19 for the first time thank God I've had time to reflect on this wonderfully amazing journey that web development can be and should be and then again sometimes isn't lol ( IF YA KNOW WHAT I MEAN ).
 When I started I was scared to death I would not be able to learn this or that.
 What I've learned is that it will be harder to get someone to give you a shot TO learn what they need than it will be for you to learn it.
-So, back at it , building websites for friends and clients alike with higher aspirations for a future and a hope for older devs like me, who got a late start. 🩹 👼
+So, back at it , building websites for friends and clients alike with higher aspirations for a future and a hope for older developers like me, who got a late start, but are hard at work and already taking their off time to learn new technologies. 🩹 👼
 ## Builder/ Creator 🌱
 ## Daily Learner  🤔
 ## Community Enthusiast 😄